Configure and run data profiling for a data asset

 Data profiling is the fifth step the data quality life cycle for a data asset.
 Previous steps are:

-1. Assign users(s) data quality steward permissions in your data catalog to use all data quality features.
+1. Assign users(s) data quality steward permissions in Unified Catalog to use all data quality features.

 2. Register and scan a data source in your Microsoft Purview Data Map.